 - Bypass of URL malware detection

-- Vulnerabilities affecting users of outdated browsers or platforms
+- Vulnerabilities affecting users of outdated or unpatched browsers and platforms

 - Social engineering of Twitter staff or contractors